 All accounts are carried in the name of the student, regardless of the source of payment.
 The University expects the student to be financially responsible.
 Bills and statements are mailed to the student, not the parent.
 All charges are payable in full by the due date on the Invoice.
-After that, a $100.00 late payment fee is assessed.
-For the Fall and Spring semesters, students with accounts that have not been paid or deferred to financial aid will have their class registrations reviewed for possible cancellation.
+After that date, a $100.00 late payment fee is assessed.

 Financially delinquent students will be subject to the following administrative sanctions:

-- They are prevented from receiving an official certified copy of their transcript and diploma.
+- They are prevented from receiving an official certified copy or unoffical copy of their transcript and diploma.

 - They are prevented from registration or pre-registration at any university in the University of Maine System.